Ivonbrook Grange: Local area

 There is some evidence of a potential barrow feature, along with flint artefacts found throughout the parish, dating human occupation to between the early Mesolithic to late Bronze Ages (10000 BC to 701 BC).
 There is some existence of Roman routes through the parish, including the Derbyshire Portway along Stanstead Lane.
 At the time of Domesday in 1086 the wider area was held by Henry de Ferrers, Ivonbrook was reported as waste land with no residents, but was not said to be a manor.
-In the 12th century the land was granted to Buildwas Abbey in Shropshire by Henry Studley (died c.1165), or Henry de Ireton formerly de Eatington of the Shirley noble family from Derbyshire who were originally tenants of the Ferrers, and it became a monastic farm and grange, Buildwas being a Cistercian abbey.
+In the 12th century the land was granted to Buildwas Abbey in Shropshire by Henry Studley, or Henry de Ireton formerly de Eatington of the Shirley noble family from Derbyshire who were originally tenants of the Ferrers, and it became a monastic farm and grange, Buildwas being a Cistercian abbey.
 The Cistercians preferred grants of hassle-free and marginal land, with the Abbey clearing, draining and improving large tracts of lands and establishing sheep farms, the upland placement of Ivonbrook suggests it was almost certainly a sheep farm, with a number of historic sheepfolds recorded in the vicinity.

-The mill in Grangemill was known as “the mill of the monks”, and was mentioned in a charter dating from about 1247 of the deFerrers, the family later losing control of their manors around Wirksworth in 1269.
+The mill in Grangemill was known as "the mill of the monks", and was mentioned in a charter dating from about 1247 of the deFerrers, the family later losing control of their manors around Wirksworth in 1269.
 After the Black Death and resulting impact on livelihoods and labour in the 14th century, many monasteries were forced to lease their granges to secular locals, until this point the Cistercians had little to no judicial or administrative involvement with the communities.
 Following the dissolution of the monasteries in the 1540s by Henry VIII, granges and their land were sold and given to favoured nobles.
 The manor was later granted by King Henry VIII to Edward Grey, eventually passing to Lord Powis, and through other landowners before ownership by Lord Scarsdale in the 19th century.
 Being former monastic land, the majority of Ivonbrook parish was exempt from tithes: the 1841 Tithe Map shows only two fields liable.
 The Rains were a notable late medieval farming family, residing in the area through to Victorian times.
 An infant school was recorded as being in Grangemiil towards the end of the 19th century.
 The manor from Lord Scarsdale passed to a relation of the Scarsdale/Curzon family holding Lockington Hall, and individual plots sold off in 1918.